-Andrea Lee’s interest in neuroscience was built on research she conducted in 2015 studying migraines in female rats.
+Andrea Lee’s interest in neuroscience and genome editing was built on research she conducted in 2015 studying migraines in female rats.
 She came to love all aspects of a researcher’s life, from learning new techniques to teaching other students.

 Lee earned her bachelor’s degree in neuroscience in 2018 from Washington State University in Pullman.
 Lee’s interests include the adverse biological effects of genome editors derived from CRISPR-Cas nucleases.

 Andrea Lee currently works in the lab of Shengdar Tsai, PhD, Hematology, where she works on minimizing the immunogenicity of CRISPR Cas nucleases.
 She earned her master’s degree from the St. Jude Graduate School of Biomedical Sciences in June 2019.

 “I want to have a positive impact on the world,” she says.
-“Ultimately, I hope that my research can have a significant impact in the field of pediatric neuro-oncology.”
+“Ultimately, I hope that my research can have a significant impact in the field of genome editing.”

 Hometown: Munich, Germany